RodRoveroto/RodRoveroto/README.md

 ### I'm Rodolfo Roveroto 👋

-- 📝 i have 2 years of experience in angular
+- 📝 i have 2 years of experience in angular and about 6 months in react
-- 🌱 I’m currently learning React, React Native and Node.js
 - 👯 I’m looking to collaborate with other devs

 ### Connect with me: